Last updated on April 23rd, 2020

 They specialize in building UAV devices (Unmanned Aerial Vehicle) and providing several other services, such as smart drones, virtual and augmented reality, among others.
-The company has offices in Australia, China, United States and Canada, Finland and Germany.
+The company has offices in Australia, China, the United States, and Canada, Finland and Germany.

-One of their brands, Powervision Robot, is tasked with developing the UAV solutions, creating drones and even robots that are multi-purpose and serve the consumer market.
+Their subsidiary Powervision Robot is tasked with developing UAV solutions, drones, and even robots that are multi-purpose and serve the consumer market.
 Their most popular device to date, the PowerEgg, was presented at CES 2016 to much fanfare.
 The aerial drone, which collapses into an egg-shaped sphere for easy storage, is billed by the company as “the most intuitive consumer drone” and is sold in North America, Europe, and China.

 Anatomy of a High-Tech Underwater Fishing Drone